bevy-cheatbook/bevy-cheatbook/src/3d/gltf.md

 even if your GLTF file hasn't loaded yet.

 The disadvantage is that it is more error-prone.
-If you specify a sub-asset that doesn't actually exist in the file, or mis-type the label, or use the wrong label, it will just silently not work.
-Also, currently only using a numerial index is supported.
+If you specify a sub-asset that doesn't actually exist in the file, or mistype the label, or use the wrong label, it will just silently not work.
+Also, currently only using a numerical index is supported.
 You cannot address sub-assets by name.

 ```rust,no_run,noplayground
 {{#include ../code/src/basics.rs:gltf-assetpath}}